Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 2. How do you deal with burnout?

-Creatives are notorious for being sensitive, and therefore, they are prompt to experience burnout.
-Ask them if they ever faced such a challenge and how they dealt with it?
-A mature designer can manage themselves and has some healthy strategies for coping with burnout.
+Creatives are notorious for being sensitive, and therefore, they are prone to experience burnout.
+Ask them if they ever faced such a challenge and how they dealt with it.
+A mature designer can manage themselves and will have healthy strategies to avoid burnout.

 3. What are your core values?

-Especially in early-stage companies, it’s important to understand whether a candidate is a good “cultural fit.”
-For this, you should know your values and choose people who resonate with them.
-But make sure your efforts don’t veer into a ditch where new hires all look, think and act exactly alike
+Especially in early-stage companies, it’s essential to understand whether a candidate is a good cultural fit.
+You should know your values and choose people who resonate with them.
+But make sure your efforts don’t veer into a ditch where new hires look, think, and act exactly alike.

-If you are interested in learning more about interviewing a designer, check out our dedicated article on the topic.
+If you want to learn more about interviewing a designer, check out our dedicated material on the topic.

 15 questions to hire a pro designer